zainab-ali/aquascape/docs/combining/merge.md

 The left or right streams may have finalizers associated with them.
 These finalizers are executed when their associated stream terminates.

-In thid example, an `AB` finalizer is associated with the `ab` stream and an `XY` finalizer is associated with the `xy` stream.
+In thid example, finalizers are associated with the `ab` and `xy` streams.

 Experiment with different delays for `ab`.
-Note that the `AB` finalizer is executed when the `ab` stream is done, not when the resulting stream is done.
-Similarly, the `XY` finalizer is executed when the `xy` stream is done.
+Note that the `ab` finalizer is executed when the `ab` stream is done, not when the resulting stream is done.
+Similarly, the `xy` finalizer is executed when the `xy` stream is done.

-Note that the finalizer `AB` is run when the `ab` stream is done, and not when the resulting stream terminates.

 @:exampleWithInput(resources) {
   drawChunked = false